 The derivation process for subblock-based temporal merging base motion data as specified in clause 8.5.5.4 is invoked with the location ( xCtb, yCtb ), the location ( xColCtrCb, yColCtrCb ), the availability flag availableFlagA1, and the prediction list utilization flag predFlagLXA1, and the reference index refIdxLXA1, and the motion vector mvLXA1, with X being 0 and 1 as inputs and the motion vectors ctrMvLX, and the prediction list utilization flags ctrPredFlagLX of the collocated block, with X being 0 and 1, and the temporal motion vector tempMv as outputs.

 The variable availableFlagSbCol is derived as follows:

 If both ctrPredFlagL0 and ctrPredFlagL1 are equal to 0, availableFlagSbCol is set equal to 0.

 Otherwise, availableFlagSbCol is set equal to 1.

 When availableFlagSbCol is equal to 1, the following applies:

-The variables numSbX, numSbY, sbWidth, sbHeight and refIdxLXSbCol are derived as follows:

-numSbX = cbWidth >> 3 (8-531)

-numSbY = cbHeight >> 3 (8-532)

-sbWidth = cbWidth / numSbX (8-533)

-sbHeight = cbHeight / numSbY (8-534)

-refIdxLXSbCol = 0 (8-535)